Intradiploic epidermoid cyst

-Intradiploic epidermoid cysts represent epidermoid cysts that occur in the diploe of the skull.
+Intradiploic epidermoid cysts refer to epidermoid cysts that occur in the diploë of the skull.

 Painless slowly progressive scalp swelling.

-Intradiploic epidermoids occurs within the frontal, parietal, occipital, sphenoid bones as well as the spine 1.
+Intradiploic epidermoids occurs within the frontal, parietal, occipital and sphenoid bones, as well as the spine 1.

-- it may alter the outer or inner tables of the skull (the inner table more than the outer)
+it may alter the outer and/or inner tables of the skull (the inner table more than the outer)

 History and etymology

 The first intradiploic epidermoid cyst was reported by J Müller in 1838 5.

 The radiological pattern of intradiploic epidermoids was first described by Cushing in 1922.